keystone-engine/keystone-engine.github.io/download.md

 This package contains:

 - The complete source code for the Keystone framework.
-- Bindings for Python, NodeJS, Ruby, Go & Rust.
+- Bindings for Python, NodeJS, Ruby, Go, Rust, Haskell & OCaml.
 - A simple tool named "kstool" to compile input assembly instructions.
 - A sample programs.